Angelica Page: Personal life

+in a private ceremony at Soniat House in New Orleans.

-She had commented that she had a combative relationship with her father, stating: "He's a worthy adversary.
+She has commented that she had a loving yet combative relationship with her father, stating: "He's a worthy adversary.
 He's a very strong personality.
 He's an amazing person, an amazing father, but sometimes there are certain things we don't see eye to eye on.
 I call him on it and we fight, just like anybody else."

-As of 2018, Page resided in Los Angeles, California.